jdotpz/tristan_puppet_practice/README.md

 # tristan_puppet_practice
-JP and Tristan do the learning
+JP and Tristan do the learning (again) but only forever.